mam-dev/cosmo/README.md

 @Provided annotation associated with an externalizable service tells the container that it must inject the implementation into that instance variable.
 The injection is available via setter and via field.

-Building and running the existing project
+###Building and running the existing project
-This is possible by creating the cosmo.war artefact with maven, running the command mvn clean package in the directory cosmo-multimodule.
+This is possible by creating the cosmo.war artifact with maven, running the command mvn clean package in the directory cosmo-multimodule.
 The war will be available in directory cosmo-webapp/target and it should be deployed into any Servlet 3.0 (+) compliant container.
-The application simply creates a user with an empty calendar called 'calendar' if the user doesn't exist and then you can perform CalDAV requests to URI /cosmo/dav/<username>/calendar where <username>
-is the username you provided for login.
+The application simply creates a user with an empty calendar called 'calendar' if the user doesn't exist and then you can perform CalDAV requests to URI /cosmo/dav/&lt;username>/calendar/ where  &lt;username> is the username you provided for login.